Strengthening relationships to make childbirth safer

 Introduced to women at their first prenatal medical visit, expectant mothers can use mobile phones to connect with healthcare providers, improving the likelihood of a healthy pregnancy and birth.

-Women receive information via SMS to help them make informed decisions, tailored to their stage of pregnancy and continuing to six months post-birth.
-This includes nudges to visit their clinic at critical times, prevent disease, and make preparations for delivery.
-Women can also request a call back from a health provider, and receive broadcast messages about important community events like vaccination days, outbreaks in a district or village, and public health information about COVID-19.
+Women can also request a call back from a health provider and receive broadcast messages about important community events like vaccination days, district or village outbreaks, and public health information about COVID-19.

 Making things easier for frontline health workers

-Using the Liga Inan system, midwives and doctors are able to register expectant mothers, track their progress, easily contact them, know when they go into labour and make arrangements for attending the delivery.
-The app also collects health data related to upcoming births as well as where the enrolled mothers delivered their babies (facility, home with skilled birth attendants or home without skilled birth attendants) to allow health providers to monitor trends and make decisions about health services.
+The app collects birth-related health data including where enrolled mothers delivered their babies (health facility, home with skilled birth attendants, or home without skilled birth attendants), allowing health providers to monitor trends and make decisions about health services.

 Independent research conducted by the National Health Institute found: